How to Use Xray for Risk-Based Testing

 How to setup and configure RBT with Xray

 In order to start with RBT, you have to configure the risk management related fields.
 You may use Jira built-in capabilities or use a risk management or even a customization app instead.
-Take a look at this document to setup and configure Xray and Jira for Risk-Based Testing which has a more detailed approach for each concept.

 Risk-Based Testing is a Framework for Communication